MyMICDS/MyMICDS-v2/API Endpoints.md

 #### Response
 - `error` - Null if successful, string containing error if failure.
 - `classes` - Array of classes the user has.

+### `/portal/day-rotation`
+Returns an object of all the schedule day rotations we can get.

+#### Response
+- `error` - Null if successful, string containing error if failure.
+- `days` - Object containing integers 1-6 organized by year, month, and date (Ex.
+January 3rd, 2017 would be `day.2017.1.3`).

 ## Statistics API
 This is the part of the API that relates to MyMICDS usage statistics.
 Can be found under `src/routes/statsAPI.js`.
 The associated stats module can be found under `src/libs/stats.js`.